[TUTO] How to write an adventure

 The translation

-At this stage, your adventure is ready to be played, but the translation still needs to be done.
+At this stage, your adventure is ready to play, but there's still the translation to do.

 Release the adventure